jpb896/mantissa-blog/docs/features.md

 # Features

-_Jekflix_ comes with features to help you create/edit/share content and provide a nice experience for your visitors.
+_MantissaOS Release Announcements_ comes with features to help you create/edit/share content and provide a nice experience for your visitors.

 - [Live Search](features.md#live-search)
 - [Estimated Reading Time](features.md#estimated-reading-time)